aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/manipulate-position-size-and-designer-chart/_index.md

 ```

 ## **Manipulating Designer Charts**
 There are times when you need to manipulate or modify charts in designer template files.
 Aspose.Cells fully supports manipulating designer chart contents and elements.
-The data, chart contents, background image, and formattings can be preserved with accuracy.
+The data, chart contents, background image, and formatting can be preserved with accuracy.

 ### **Manipulating Designer Charts in Template Files**
-To manipulate designer charts in template files, use the chart related API.
-For example, you may use the Worksheet.Charts property to get the existing charts collection in the template file.
+To manipulate designer charts in template files, use the chart‑related API.
+For example, you may use the `Worksheet.Charts` property to get the existing charts collection in the template file.

 #### **Creating a Chart**
 The following example shows how to create a pyramid chart.
 We will manipulate this chart later on.